mono/Embeddinator-4000/docs/BestPracticesObjC.md

 Naming conventions in ObjC are different than .NET (camel case instead of pascal case, more verbose).
 Please read the [coding guidelines for Cocoa](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/CodingGuidelines/Articles/NamingMethods.html#//apple_ref/doc/uid/20001282-BCIGIJJF).

-From an ObjC developer point of view a method with a `Get` prefix implies you do not own the instance, i.e. the [get rule](https://developer.apple.com/library/content/documentation/CoreFoundation/Conceptual/CFMemoryMgmt/Concepts/Ownership.html#//apple_ref/doc/uid/20001148-SW1).
+From an ObjC developer point of view, a method with a `Get` prefix implies you do not own the instance, i.e. the [get rule](https://developer.apple.com/library/content/documentation/CoreFoundation/Conceptual/CFMemoryMgmt/Concepts/Ownership.html#//apple_ref/doc/uid/20001148-SW1).

-This naming rule has not match in the .NET GC world, just a .NET method with a `Create` prefix will behave identically in .NET.
+This naming rule has no match in the .NET GC world; a .NET method with a `Create` prefix will behave identically in .NET.
 However, for ObjC developers, it normally means you own the returned instance, i.e. the [create rule](https://developer.apple.com/library/content/documentation/CoreFoundation/Conceptual/CFMemoryMgmt/Concepts/Ownership.html#//apple_ref/doc/uid/20001148-103029).

 # Exceptions

 It's quite commont in .NET to use exceptions extensively to report errors.
-However they are slow and not quite identical in ObjC.
-Whenever possible you should hide them from the ObjC developer, e.g.
+However, they are slow and not quite identical in ObjC.
+Whenever possible you should hide them from the ObjC developer.

-For example .NET `Try` pattern will be much easier to consume from ObjC code.
+For example, the .NET `Try` pattern will be much easier to consume from ObjC code.

 ```
 public int Parse (string number)